brooklynrail/brooklynrail-platform/content/events/2021/11/2020-di-visions-of-america-john-sims.md

 ---
-title: "2020: (Di)Visions of America: John Sims "
+title: "(Di)Visions of America: John Sims "
 deck: Featuring Sims and Karen Finley
 summary: Artist John Sims joins artist Karen Finley for a conversation.
 We conclude with a poetry reading.